Stephen Schwarzman

 Accomplishments

-- 01Co-founded Blackstone in 1985, growing it into the world's largest alternative asset manager with over $1 trillion in assets under management.
+- 01Co-founded Blackstone in 1985 and scaled it into the world's largest alternative asset manager, overseeing over $1 trillion in AUM across private equity, real estate, credit, and more.

-- 02Pioneered the institutionalization of private equity and real estate as mainstream asset classes for global investors.
+- 02Pioneered the institutionalization of alternative investments, making private equity and real estate widely accepted asset classes for pension funds and endowments.

-- 03Led Blackstone's groundbreaking $39 billion acquisition of Equity Office Properties Trust in 2007, exemplifying large-scale private real estate investment.
+- 03Led monumental transactions such as the $39 billion acquisition of Equity Office Properties Trust in 2007, demonstrating large-scale real estate private equity execution.

 Lessons for Operators